Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 - Whitespace in text fields
 - Numeric ranges inconsistent with the data dictionary

-The verified ranges included ages from **18 to 92**, credit scores from **350 to 850**, tenure from **0 to 10**, and product counts from **1 to 4**.
+The verified ranges were **18 to 92** for age, **350 to 850** for credit score, **0 to 10** for tenure, and **1 to 4** for product count.

 ### 3. SQL analysis

-The analysis calculated:
+I calculated:

 - Total, churned, and retained customers
 - Churn rate
 - Churn metrics by country, gender, age group, number of products, and activity status
 - Churn metrics for all 12 country-gender-activity combinations

-Churn rate was evaluated as shown below:
+I calculated churn rate as follows:

 Churn rate = (churned customers / Total customers) *  100.0

-Churn rate measures the concentration of churn within a group.
-Churned-customer count measures the group’s contribution to total churn.
+Churn rate shows how concentrated churn is within a group.
+Churned-customer count shows how much that group contributes to total churn.

 ### 4. Tableau dashboard

-The dashboard contains:
+The dashboard includes:

 - Four headline KPIs
 - Country and age-group bar charts